71mayank/weather-service/README.md

     3. Calculate day time average temperature by filtering each day metric between 18:00 - 06:00 for each day up to 3 days.
     4. Calculate average pressure by filtering each day metric between current date and current date+3 days.

+MOTIVATION BEHIND THIS SOLUTION

+    1. Grouping metric based on day and night interval is simple.
+    2. JDK8 Streams, filter, map and collector are useful while collecting desired metrics.
+    3. Solution is reusing functions.
+    4. Keeping SOLID principles in mind.

 EXAMPLE

      Start date 2017-02-16